codevalley/Bioscope/docs/DesignLanguage.md

 2. The color scheme for the NutritionMeter when exceeding the calorie limit (currently red) should be added to the official color palette in this document.

+3. The new Instagram-like layout provides a more familiar and engaging user experience.

+4. Consider adding animations to smooth transitions between screens and when loading new data.

+5. Explore the possibility of adding quick actions (like delete or edit) to food history items.

 This updated design language aligns closely with the minimalist, high-contrast style shown in the screenshot while maintaining the core structure of the original design document.